clojens/clj-workflow-template/README.md

 # niubi - template of a clojure workflow that creates app instances

-Based on Stuart Sierra's blog post at: http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded
+This is the skeleton of an app I'm working on that is based on Stuart Sierra's blog post at: http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded

 The system constructor has two main tasks: